5 ways to reduce your tax bill when self-employed

 Incorporate your business

 whether you’re just starting out as self-employed or have been recognised as a sole trader for a while, it may be worth looking into the option of incorporating your business, this will mean setting up your business as a limited company, and you’ll be classed as a director.
 It’s not only for those increasing in size, even if in your business it’s just yourself, you will have the chance of being able to reduce the tax you pay to HRMC.

 According to HMRC, If you’re a director of a company, you are able to withdraw a part of your earnings as dividends, for the first £2,000 this is free from tax, after this, you will need to give money to HMRC, but the rates are much lower than that of self-employment income tax.
 For basic rate taxpayers this will be 7.5% and for higher rate and additional rate payers you would pay 32.5% and 38.1% respectively.

 Our Self Assessment software gives you full visibility over your finances.
 You can see everything in real time and from any device, including your tax liability.
 It also provides you with tax-saving suggestions by revealing deductible items that will automatically save you money.

-For information about IR35 Contract Reviews and IR35 based insurance protection, please contact our award-winning team on 0333 321 1403 or click for a quick online quote.
+For information about Tax Enquiry & Legal Expenses Insurance or IR35 Contract Reviews, please contact our award-winning team on 0333 321 1403 or click for a quick online quote.

 The information in this article has not been written by Caunce O’Hara & Co Ltd or any of Caunce O’Hara’s employees.
 None of the opinions or views contained within this article are Caunce O’Hara’s nor do we accept responsibility for any financial advice given within the article.